 In Mathematics, a step function (also called as staircase function) is defined as a piecewise constant function, that has only a finite number of pieces.
-In other words, if a function on the real numbers can be described as a finite linear combination of indicator functions of given intervals.
+In other words, a function on the real numbers can be described as a finite linear combination of indicator functions of given intervals.
 It is also called a floor function or greatest integer function.
-Also, it is a discontinuous function.
+The step function is a discontinuous function.
+However, a mathematical definition of a step function is given below along with an example.

 A step function f: R → R can be written in the form: